Macrometacorp/docs/docs/photoniq/prerendering/monitor-prerendering/view-prerendering-activity.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to create a new collection using the GDN console web UI.
+Follow these instructions to view prerendering activity in the web console.

 1. Log in to your Dynamic Prerendering dashboard.
 2. Click **Activity**.